mui/material-ui/docs/data/joy/components/input/input.md

 {{"demo": "InputVariables.js", "hideToolbar": true}}

+## Integration with 3rd party libraries

+### React imask

+To integrate [react-imask](https://github.com/uNmAnNeR/imaskjs) with Joy UI Input, create a wrapper component that maps the props and ref to react-imask.

+Then pass the wrapper component as a value to `slotProps.input.component`:

+{{"demo": "InputReactImask.js"}}

+### React number format

+To integrate [react-number-format](https://github.com/s-yadav/react-number-format) with Joy UI Input, create a wrapper component that maps the props and ref to react-imask.

+Then pass the wrapper component as a value to `slotProps.input.component`:

+{{"demo": "InputReactNumberFormat.js"}}

 ## Accessibility

 All inputs should have a descriptive label linked to help users understand its purpose.